Investment and rental property mortgage rates are above 'standard' rates

 Alternative investment property financing

-The seller may be more interested in unloading the property (get it appraised and inspected!) than in profiting from your mortgage.
+The seller may be more interested in unloading the property than in profiting from your mortgage.
+But make sure you get the home appraised and inspected before buying!

 Alternatively, there are lenders that specialize in financing commercial residential property – from homes to apartment buildings.

 Yes, mortgage rates are almost always higher for investment properties.
 Investment property mortgage rates for a single–family building are about 0.50% to 0.75% higher than for owner–occupied residence loan rates.

-Yes, you can get a 30-year loan on an investment property.
-30-year mortgages are actually the most common way to finance rentals.
+Yes, you can get a 30–year loan on an investment property.
+30–year mortgages are actually the most common types of loans for second homes.
 However, terms of 10, 15, 20, or 25 years are also available.